Alessine/zurich_air_quality/README.md

 ## Problem Statement

-Air pollution is a serious public health issue in many cities in the world.
+Air pollution is a serious public health issue in many cities around the world.
 I discovered years ago that my city publishes all of its measurements of air pollutants, but I didn't know how to make sense of this data.
 I wanted to create a visualization that gives a clear indication of how serious a certain level of pollution is, for each independent pollutant, and which also explains what this pollutant does.

 Therefore, I generated a dataset that contains the pollution measurements, but also emission limits and descriptions for each pollutant.
 For the visualization I then chose to calculate how many days in a year the pollution was higher than it should have been.
 This gives an intuitive understanding of how damaging the situation is.